amit-bohra/Face-Recognition-Biometric-Based-Automatic-Attendance-system-with-Log-Maintainance/README.md

 time
 datetime

+Open the "signup.py" and Enter the Admin or Sender Email address and password.
+From this E-mail the OTP will be sent to the Students Registering.
-First Run "signup.py" then register yourself by providing the OTP to the given Email and then run "signin.py" for marking attendance.
+Then Run "signup.py" then register yourself by providing the OTP to the given Email and then run "signin.py" for marking attendance.